Skip to content

 Watching variables#

 • We want to make your life as a developer easier.
-With the Live Debugger you can watch variables, right click on the newTodoRecord.title and select Watch
+With the Live Debugger you can watch variables and see them change.
+For this right click on the newTodoRecord.title and select Watch

 watching variables